Job Order Costing: Examples, Practical Problems, and Solutions

 |Actual Factory Overhead Costs||$6,000||$12,000|

-During this two month period one customer sent in an identical order each month, calling for the production of 1,000 units, requiring 400 direct labour hours at $1.00 per hour and material $750.
+During this two-month period, one customer sent in an identical order each month, calling for the production of 1,000 units.
+This required 400 direct laor hours at $1 per hour and materials amounting to $750.

-It is clear from the above calculation that charging actual FOH Costs to Jobs gives inaccurate and misleading results.
-The company should use predetermined FOH rates for correct computation and control.
+It is clear from the above calculation that charging actual FOH costs to jobs gives inaccurate and misleading results.
+The company should use predetermined FOH rates for correct calculations and control.

-John Manufacturing Company has a Job Order Costing System, and compiled the following data for 2019.
+John Manufacturing Company has a job order costing system.
+It compiled the following data for 2019.

 |Direct Material Used||190,000|